Server Side Config

 NOTE

-that corresponds to Atlantis' default workflow unless you've created your own server-side workflow with that key (overriding it).
+There is always a workflow named default that corresponds to Atlantis' default workflow unless you've created your own server-side workflow with that key (overriding it).

 See Custom Workflows for more details on writing custom workflows.